kowainik/relude/README.md

    you want to hide something from `Universum` module.
 Or maybe you want to add something from `Universum.Extra.*` modules!

-This is a very convenient way to add custom prelude to your project because you don't need to import module manually inside every file and enable `NoImplicitPrelude` extension.
+This is a very convenient way to add a custom prelude to your project because you don't need to import module manually inside each file and enable the `NoImplicitPrelude` extension.

 ### Per-file configuration